Ghost vs MemberPress for Membership Sites

 Ghost includes member growth, email analytics, and post performance tracking.
 Add Google Analytics or privacy-focused alternatives via code injection.

 Add analytics, custom fonts, CSS, and scripts to Ghost without editing theme files.
-Here is what code injection supports and how to use it.
+Here is exactly what code injection supports and how to use it well.

 Ghost includes sitemaps, structured data, canonical URLs, and meta controls.
 Here is how to use every SEO feature Ghost offers to rank your content.

-Configure your own domain on Ghost(Pro) or self-hosted Ghost.
-Step-by-step DNS setup, SSL certificates, and custom email sending domains.
+Point your own domain at Ghost(Pro) or self-hosted Ghost: exact DNS records, automatic SSL, and a custom email sending domain — every step clearly explained.

 Your Ghost theme defines your reader experience.
 Learn what to look for in layouts, performance, membership support, and design customization.